PelionIoT/mbed-client-cli/README.md

 # mbed-client-cli

-Command Line Library for CLI application.
-Library provides methods for:
+Command Line Library for a CLI application.
+This library provides methods for:

-* adding commands to interpreter
+* Adding commands to the interpreter.
-* deleting comamnds from interpreter
+* Deleting commands from the interpreter.
-* executing commands
+* Executing commands.
-* adding command aliases to interpreter
+* Adding command aliases to the interpreter.
-* searching command arguments
+* Searching command arguments.
-* etc...

 ## API

-Command line library API is described in the snipplet below.
+Command Line Library API is described in the snipplet below:

 ```c++
 // initialize cmdline with print function